There’s so much more to the Great Wall of China than the tourist hotspots. The old Badaling

 ) offers one-day Wild Great Wall tours that take you on a hell of a three-wheeled ride through lush mountain paths to the Silver Mountain Pagodas and lesser-known Huanghuacheng section of the Great Wall, where you can explore the abandoned ruins and enjoy a homemade French picnic before being driven home.

-Tours (starting from 2,400RMB per person) are tailor-made and led by ‘Insider Guides’, who are all Beijing veterans.
+Tours ((starting from 2,500RMB per person, 40 per cent off for children below 12 and those below 5 ride for free) ) are tailor-made and led by ‘Insider Guides’, who are all Beijing veterans.

 3. Get a bird’s eye view